labgem/PPanGGOLiN/docs/user/genomicContext.md

-# Prediction of genomic context
+# Prediction of Genomic Context

-It is possible to search genomic context in a pangenome graph using PPanGGOLiN.
-A genomic context corresponds to a group of genes/proteins with a functional interest, often found together in the genomes.
-They are detected by extracting a subgraph obtained by filtering edges connecting the sequences of interest in the pangenome.
+The PPanGGOLiN `context` command enables the identification of genomic contexts for query proteins.
+These contexts signify genes commonly found in proximity to the proteins of interest in the different genomes.

-The analysis can be run on your formerly computed pangenomes and one or more genomic context.

-To search your genomic context of interest, there are two possibilities.
-You can search directly with genes/proteins sequences in a fasta file or use a list of the gene family ID.
-Both possibilities can be run in the same subcommand `context` and all the options are for tuning the parameters for the analysis.
+The analysis can be run on your formerly computed pangenomes and users can query one or multiple genes at once.
+The search can be conducted either directly with gene/protein sequences in a FASTA file or by utilizing a list of gene family IDs.
+Both methods are seamlessly integrated within the `context` subcommand.

 ## Search Genomic context with sequences